What does a business broker do and what do they charge?

 March 21, 2026

 Seller financing means you agree to receive part of the purchase price in installments after closing rather than all upfront.
 You’re lending the buyer money to complete the purchase, and they pay you back over time with interest.
-It’s common in business sales, more common than most owners realize going in.
+It’s more common than most owners realize: according to Pepperdine Graziadio Business School’s 2023 Private Capital Markets Report, 48% of business sales that year involved some form of seller financing.
+Among deals in the $5 million to $50 million range, seller financing was present in 34% of transactions in 2023, up sharply from the 8% to 10% range seen in prior years.

 Most buyers, especially first-time buyers of small to mid-size businesses, can’t get a bank loan that covers the full purchase price.
 Banks want collateral.
 A business’s value is often tied up in goodwill, relationships, and earning power, which isn’t tangible collateral the way a building is.